brethvoice/optuna_demo_MNIST/README.md

 `import setGPU`

-If you choose to un-comment this import statement, run the following install first (warning, will not work on Windows):
+If you choose to un-comment this import statement, run the following import first (warning, will not work on Windows):
 `pip install setGPU`

-If you have `setGPU` installed, importing this module avoids having to tell Python which GPU to use (by specifying `CUDA_VISIBLE_DEVICES`) because it will automatically select the one with least memory allocated.
+If you have `setGPU` installed, this line avoid having to tell Python which GPU to use (by specifying `CUDA_VISIBLE_DEVICES`) because it will automatically select the one with least memory allocated.

 **study_mnist_classifier_settings.py**
-Attempts to implement median stopping rule pruner via `tf.keras` callback (a special "pruning hook" built by Optuna).This version also attempts to optimize the Adam settings, with a Beta(0.5, 0.5) Jeffreys prior for each of the `learning_rate`, `beta_1`, and `beta_2` parameters.
+Implements median stopping rule pruner via `tf.keras` callback (a special "pruning hook" built by Optuna).This version also attempts to optimize the Adam settings, with a Beta(0.5, 0.5) Jeffreys prior for each of the `learning_rate`, `beta_1`, and `beta_2` parameters.

 **EvaluateMNIST.py**
-This class does not allow pruning, nor does it allow attempting to implement a Jeffreys prior optimization of the parameters for the Adam training optimizer.
+Not built for pruning; also sets Jeffreys priors for the Adam training optimizer hyper-parameters at instantiation.

 **PruneableEvaluateMNIST.py**
 Does the extra things `EvaluateMNIST.py` will not.